mlibrary/fulcrum-epub-spec/README.md

 </section>
 ````

-NOTE: current best practice recommends wrapping the heading element in `hgroup` instead of `header`, but due to limitations in U-M's ebook distribution and EPUBCheck validation, `header` should be used instead until further notice.
+**NOTE**: current best practice recommends wrapping the heading element in `hgroup` instead of `header`, but due to limitations in U-M's ebook distribution and EPUBCheck validation, `header` should be used instead until further notice.
 #### Required For
 | U-M Vendor | Fulcrum Partner |
 | ---------- | --------------- |